bazel-contrib/rules_nodejs/docs/Built-ins.md

     On Windows runfiles are off by default and must be enabled with the `--enable_runfiles` flag when using this feature.

-NB: `ts_library` does not support directory npm deps due to internal dependency on having all input sources files explicitly specified.
+NB: `ts_project` does not support directory npm deps due to internal dependency on having all input sources files explicitly specified.

 NB: `protractor_web_test` and `protractor_web_test_suite` do not support directory npm deps.